 Please contact your government’s Department of Education or Education Ministry.

-For students in the PACT division, The EGS offers a Matching Scholarship program, in which the university matches money raised by the student up to a limit of $2,000 per student per year.
+For students in the PACT division, The EGS offers a Matching Scholarship program, in which the Higher Education Institution matches money raised by the student up to a limit of $2,000 per student per year.
 The money to be matched may be raised from any scholarship-providing organization – bank and government loans are not eligible for matching funds.
 The distribution of matching scholarships depends on available funds and will be disbursed to qualifying students on a first-come, first-served basis.

 Students from countries with visa requirements for entry to Italy, Switzerland or Malta can request payment confirmation and a letter of enrolment via regular post.
 These documents will serve as the student’s “letter of invitation” and should be presented when applying for their visa.